 Why: For northern hemisphere dwellers seeking an endless winter, and southerners with a sense of adventure.

-Single-day trips are more the norm in New Zealand but there is something for everyone -- from three-run intro trips to the full luxury lodge experience, staying at the Minaret Station wilderness retreat.
+Single-day trips are more the norm in New Zealand but there is something for everyone -- from four-run intro trips to the full luxury lodge experience, staying at the Minaret Station wilderness retreat.
 Who: Southern Lakes Heli-Ski's four-run classic trip costs $760, with extra runs at $80.
 A three-day unlimited private package starts at $10,500.

 The Himachal Pradesh region has everything on the heli hit list, from skiing steep summits to racing down ridges, and plunging into birch, oak and cedar forests.

-Why: Untamed, raw, wild and like nowhere anyone has skied before.
+Why: Untamed, raw, wild and like nowhere you've skied before.